-It was my husband who urged me to come with him to China.
-He had a work engagement there and kept insisting that I should go with him.
+It was my husband who urged me to accompany him to a trip to China.
+He had a work engagement there and kept insisting that I should tag along.
 With my youngest planning to move to university, we were about to become empty nesters.
-“Why should you sit around in an empty house, feeling sorry for yourself.
-Come with me to China instead, it will help you get over the heartbreak.”
+“Why should you sit around in an empty house, feeling sorry for yourself?
+Come with me on a trip to China instead, it will help you get over the heartbreak.”
 He told me.
 I was skeptical at first, but then I knew I wouldn’t get any work done during that time due to my emotional state.
 “Spending 3 weeks in China is as good a way to waste time as any.”
 I thought to myself.
 I packed a bag.
 Off I went.

 What is it about tourism that makes it so alluring?
 I was constantly feeling like fish out of water.
 Most of the time I had no clue what was going on around me.
 I felt embarrassed by it all.
 I spent considerable time looking at ancient artifacts that some man with a grand ego built hoping that future generations would remember him.
 I marvel at this.
 Perhaps tourism is more about what I am trying to escape than what I am came to experience?
 Perhaps failing to understand is the point.
 But Hey!
 Look at this grandiose building in Beijing’s Summer Palace.